nondejus/AwesomeUnityCommunity/README.md

 :warning: NOTE: Without any order of preference.

 * Add tags for free and paid assets.
 This can be a reason to use or not a resource due to budget in development so even if a package is paid maybe it's that there isn't any other package that provides the same functionality or that the package authors provide a great work and they should be paid for their effort.
+* Add sub-section to scripting section for Libraries (reorganize utilities, tools and scripting sections).
 * Add better icons for sections.
+* Add section for Asset Bundle/Asset Store Packages/Package Management related resources.
+* Include new section for algorithms.
 * Use tags to classify a resource instead of using a category.
 For example, a package for virtual reality can be a plugin or a library.
 * Create more categories for specific resources that don't combine well.
 * Add best practices for Unity development in corresponding section.